BryanJacobs/FIDO2Applet/docs/FAQ.md

 You haven't set a PIN.
 You can turn off this feature in the code, or you can set a PIN.
 If I were you, I would use a PIN with resident keys.

+## I'm getting some strange CBOR error when I try to use this

+Run the app in JCardSim with VSmartCard and hook up your Java debugger.
+See what's going on.
+Raise a pull request to fix it.